 With this plan, you will also end up paying more interest over the life of your loan.
 Also, your payments will never be less than the amount of interest that accrues between payments.

 Other Options to Get a Private Student Loan

 Though it is true that Aspire Resources is not the most popular option today, many borrowers still trust and use the servicing center every single month.
-However, if you don’t want to be a part of Iowa Student Loan and prefer to look for other options, why not consider one of the following?
+However, if you don’t want to be a part of Iowa Student Loan and prefer to look for other options, why not consider the following?